thiagobruch/nordvpn_wireguard_key/README.md

-# How to get WireGuard Private Key from a NordVPN Connection
+# How to get WireGuard Private Key from a NordVPN Connection in order to use with Gluetun Container

 <B>1 - </b>In your docker server, run the following command:
 ```